Hypothesis tests for structured rank correlation matrices: Simulation study

-In the second study, we investigated tests of $H_0^*$ in finite samples generated from the alternatives in Eq.~\eqref{eq:departure} with $\T$ as in Eq.~\eqref{eq:T-equi-null}.
-The procedures and approximative $p$-values were calculated as in Section~\ref{subsec:sim-study-level}.
-The same $n$, $d$, $\tau$ and $\Delta$ were considered as in the size study in Section~\ref{subsec:sim-study-level}; all tests were performed at the nominal level $5$\%.
-The difference in the design of this second power study compared to the first is that the tests with $\SA=\Sh_{np}$ were included since they hold their level well in this case.
-The results of this second study are reported in Tables~\ref{tab:sim-power-1a-exch}--\ref{tab:sim-power-2b-exch}.
-The conclusion here is again that the power of all tests increases with $n$, $\tau$, and $\Delta$, decreases with $d$, and that column departures are easier to detect than single departures.
-The drop in power when $d$ increases is again greater when $E_{np}$ is used, but it is less marked than when testing $H_0$.
-Furthermore, the effect of the choice of $\SA$ depends on the alternative: $\SA=(1/n)\I_p$ leads to higher power to detect column departures, particularly for larger values of $d$.
-In contrast, $\SA=\Sh_{np}$ is preferable for single departures, especially when $d \ge 25$ and $\tau \ge 0.3$.
-As when testing $H_0$, the choice of the estimator $\Sh_{np}$ has a small effect overall.
-Moreover, when $d \le 25$, $M_{np}$ leads to better power to detect single departures than $E_{np}$, and conversely for column departures.
-However, when $d$ is large, tests based on $M_{np}$ perform generally better than tests based on $E_{np}$.
+The second study investigates tests of $H_0^*$ with $\mathcal{G}=\{\{1,\ldots,d\}\}$.
+The results, reported in Tables~\ref{tab:sim-power-star-single-1-normal}--\ref{tab:sim-power-star-column-2-clayton}, now include the tests with $\SA=\Sh_{np}$ since they hold their level well.
+Irrespective of the underlying copula, we can again conclude that the power of all tests increases with $n$, $\tau$, and $\Delta$, decreases with $d$, and that column departures are easier to detect than single departures.
+The drop in power when $d$ increases is again much greater for $E_{np}$ compared to $M_{np}$.
+The preferred choice of $\SA$ depends on the alternative: $\SA=(1/n)\I_p$ leads to higher power to detect column departures, particularly for larger values of $d$.
+In contrast, $\SA=\Sh_{np}$ is slightly preferable for single departures, especially when $d \leqslant 25$ and $\tau \geqslant 0.3$.
+The choice of the estimator $\Sh_{np}$ has a minor effect overall.
+Compared to $E_{np}$, $M_{np}$ has slightly better power to detect single departures in small dimensions, and substantially higher power to identify column departures in high dimensions.
+Power also depends on the distribution of $\X$ in a similar way as when testing $H_0$, albeit less so.
+Some of these observations are highlighted in the bottom row of Figure~\ref{fig:power}, which shows observed rejection rates as a function of $d$ for various choices of test statistics and $\SA$ when $\X$ is Normal.